-Fixed Rate (without bonuses) Equity Index Option Costs
+Fixed Rate (without bonuses) Fixed Rate (with bonuses) Equity Index Credits Equity Index Option Costs

 June 30, 2002 5.37% 5.75% 2.94% 3.99%

-June 30, 2001 5.65% 6.19% 1.39% 4.87%
+June 30, 2001 5.65% 6.19% 1.39%

 The above crediting rates on our fixed rate annuities includes both multi-year rate guaranteed and annually adjustable rate products.
 Such rates are disclosed with and without the impact of first-year bonuses paid to policyholders.
 Generally such bonuses are deducted from the commissions paid to sales agents on such products and deferred as policy acquisition costs.
 With respect to our equity index annuities, the weighted average option costs represent the expenses we incur to fund the annual index credits on the equity index business.
 Gains realized on such options are recorded as part of the change in fair value of derivatives and are also reflected as an expense in interest credited to annuity policyholder account balances.